An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

-First found in Stirling, where they held a family seat in their territories.
+First found in Stirling (Gaelic: Siorrachd Sruighlea), a former county in central Scotland, which now makes up parts of the Council Areas of East Dunbartonshire, Falkirk, North Lanarkshire and Stirling, where they held a family seat in their territories.
 The Pictish influence on Scottish history diminished after Kenneth Macalpine became King of all Scotland.
 But those east coast families still played an important role in government and were more accessible to Government than their western highland counterparts.
 Allegiances were important to Scottish middle age survival.
 Later they held a family seat at Perth.

 This web page shows only a small excerpt of our Scoones research.
 Another 137 words(10 lines of text) covering the years 174 and 1745 are included under the topic Early Scoones History in all our PDF Extended History products.

 More information is included under the topic Early Scoones Notables in all our PDF Extended History products.